 If your phone is already unlocked (so you can use SIM cards from different mobile carriers), then it’s possible to buy a local SIM card when you arrive at your destination and use a local prepaid cell phone plan.

-Depending on the country, service can be extremely cheap.
-Usually 4GB of data costs about $30 – $50 USD.
+Depending on the country, service can be pretty cheap.
+Usually 5GB of data costs about $20 – $50 USD.

 Data speeds with a local mobile cell phone plan are often very fast with 4G LTE where available.